 The 550 B5’s fully modular design means that you’ll only need to deal with the cables you use.
 Less extraneous cables means more space in your case, less cable management, and less stress.

 In addition, EVGA is one of the most reputable power supply brands.
 If there’s one component in particular you should avoid buying off-brand, it’s your power supply.
 EVGA makes quality PSUs that are highly unlikely to catch fire, quit on you, or just generally malfunction.

-Alternative: EVGA 500W Non-Modular | Check Price
+Alternative: EVGA 500 BA Non-Modular

 We hope you found this build list useful.
 With these parts you should easily push past 144FPS in all but the toughest titles.

-If you’ve decided you want to build a PC but don’t know where to start, we recommend our PC-building beginner’s guide.
+If you’ve decided you want to build a PC but don’t know where to start, we recommend reading through our PC-building beginner’s guide.
 It’s a comprehensive resource on the subject, covering everything from part selection to assembly, OS setup, booting, troubleshooting, and more.